Economic status

 The gender pay gap shows the difference between the average pay of women and men across organisations, industries and the workforce as a whole.

-Data from the Australian Bureau of Statistics and Workplace Gender Equality Agency show that men earn more than women in every industry and job type in Australia.
+Data from the Australian Bureau of Statistics and Workplace Gender Equality Agency shows that men earn more than women in every industry and job type in Australia.

 This pay gap leads to lower lifetime earnings for women and affects their financial security, especially as they get older.